Ocatune - dynamic practice drone for ocarina

 How to use Ocatune

-When you click 'start' above, your browser will ask you for permission to use the microphone.
-Once you allow it, the tool will begin detecting the notes you are playing and play the closest in-tune note for you as a reference.
+When you click 'start' in the tool above, your browser will ask you for permission to use the microphone.
+Once you allow it, Ocatune will begin detecting the notes you are playing and play the closest in-tune note for you as a reference.

-By observing the difference between this note and the note you're playing, it is easy to hear if you're playing in tune:
+By observing the difference between this note and the note you're playing, you can easily hear if you're playing in tune due to the interaction of the two tones:

-- If they don't match you'll hear a 'warbling' sound, and the speed of this warbling will increase the more out of tune the note is.
+• If they don't match, you'll hear a 'warbling' sound.
+The speed of this warbling will increase the more out of tune the note is.

-Ocatune works best for slow practice as it has some latency between when you play, and when it starts playing the reference pitch.
+Ocatune is best suited for slow practice due to the latency between your input and the reference pitch playback.
 Give these things a try:

 Usage notes